CPK Insurance

 General Liability Insurance in Provo

-general liability insurance coverage in Utah is designed to respond when a third party says your business caused bodily injury, property damage, or personal and advertising injury.
+General liability insurance coverage in Utah is designed to respond when a third party says your business caused bodily injury, property damage, or personal and advertising injury.
 In practical terms, that means a customer slip and fall in a storefront, a contractor damaging a client’s property, or an advertising dispute can trigger the policy, along with legal defense and settlement payments up to your limits.
 Utah does not set a state-mandated minimum for this coverage, but many landlords, clients, and contract holders still require proof before you can lease space or start work.
-The common Utah buying baseline is at least $1M per occurrence, especially when a contract asks for a certificate of insurance.
+A common Utah buying baseline is a standard per-occurrence limit, especially when a contract asks for a certificate of insurance.

 The policy typically includes bodily injury coverage in Utah, property damage coverage in Utah, personal and advertising injury coverage in Utah, medical payments, and products and completed operations.
 That last part matters for businesses that finish work and leave a job site or sell goods that later create a third-party claim.
-What it does not do is replace other policies that handle separate business risks; for example, Utah’s workers compensation rules are separate from this coverage and are required for most employers, with limited exemptions noted in state data.
+What it does not do is replace other policies that handle separate business risks; for example, Utah’s workers compensation rules are separate from this coverage and are required for most employers, with limited exemptions noted by the state.

 Because Utah is overseen by the Utah Insurance Department, your policy terms should be checked against what your contract actually asks for, especially if a landlord or project owner wants additional insured wording or specific limits.
 The coverage itself stays centered on third-party claims, legal defense, and settlements, but the endorsement choices can vary by carrier and by the type of Utah business you run.